ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

   export default App;
 ```

-Then reboot with `yarn start` and visit demo page, you should not find any [warning message](https://zos.alipayobjects.com/rmsportal/vgcHJRVZFmPjAawwVoXK.png) in the console which prove that the `import on demand` config is working now.
+Then reboot with `yarn start` and visit the demo page, you should not find any [warning messages](https://zos.alipayobjects.com/rmsportal/vgcHJRVZFmPjAawwVoXK.png) in the console, which prove that the `import on demand` config is working now.
 You will find more info about it in [this guide](/docs/react/getting-started#Import-on-Demand).

 ### Customize Theme

-According to [Customize Theme documentation](/docs/react/customize-theme), we need `less` variables modify ability of [less-loader](https://github.com/webpack/less-loader).
-We could use [react-app-rewire-less](http://npmjs.com/react-app-rewire-less) to achieve that, import it and modify `config-overrides.js` like below.
+According to the [Customize Theme documentation](/docs/react/customize-theme), to customize the theme, we need to modify `less` variables with tools such as [less-loader](https://github.com/webpack/less-loader).
+We can also use [react-app-rewire-less](http://npmjs.com/react-app-rewire-less) to achieve this.
+Import it and modify `config-overrides.js` like below.

 ```bash
 $ yarn add react-app-rewire-less --dev